eepgwde/ticker-planto/README.md

 * Changes

-** ticker.q and feed.q - init feedm and .u.updm
+** ticker.q and feed.q - timespans

-I've added a .u.updm method to the ticker.q process.
-It is used by the feed to initialize the system.

-You can also use this replay a lot of data at once, asynchronously, ie. not in real-time.
+The basic time unit is now the timespan.
+The sym.q needn't be used to define schema for the clients in cx.q.

 ** feed.q - back-loading

-The feed process now generates some sample ticks over the last hour and replays all those to the ticker plant, (using a special method on the feed, feedm, which calls .u.updm on the ticker plant.)
+The feed process now generates some sample ticks over the last hour and replays all those to the ticker plant, (using a special method on the feed, init[]).

+It also adds a sequence number - guaranteed to be in time order.

 After that, it begins to replay in real-time, using feed, assigned to synchronous method .z.ts, and the .u.upd method.